 Yes, men can be infected and infect others.
 Men might develop warts on testicles and penis.
-In more severe cases, the virus can cause cancer in the area of the mouth and throat (oropharyngeal).
+In more severe cases, the virus can cause cancer in the area of the mouth and throat (oropharyngeal), penis and anus.

 What is a HPV test?

-An HPV test is a simple test performed by collecting cells from the cervical smear.
+An HPV test is a simple test performed by collecting cells from the cervix.
 This test is performed by a gynecologist.
-The collected cells are sent to a laboratory and by amplification of the DNA, the existence of the problematic and dangerous species is checked.
-The test is very exact and shows which of the subtypes exists in the patient's body.
+The collected cells are sent to a laboratory and by amplification of the DNA, the existence of the 14 problematic and dangerous subtypes is checked.
+The test is very exact and shows which of the types exists in the patient's body.

 Then the doctor decides upon the method of treatment which can range from regular observations to removal of the infected cells.
 A timely test can prevent the development of pre-cancerous cells, and eventually cancer.
 The development of cervical cancer can happen quickly, but can also take years! in most cases, the development is relatively slow and enables a timely discovery of the cancerous cells and their treatment.
 Due to the fact that the symptoms appear at a late stage of the development of cancer, the regular test is very important.

 HPV is the Human Papilloma Virus.
 This virus is part of the Papova virus group.
 Viruses from this group can cause various damages in the body, from warts to cancer.
 It develops in the epithelium cells of the skin and of the mucosa (respiratory air ways and sexual tubes).
 The HPV has more then a 100 different subtypes, which vary in effect from causing warts to causing cancer.
 About 30 subtypes out of them can damage the female sexual system and 18 of them can cause cancer.
 Almost 100% of the cases of cervical cancer had HPV infection.